Mathematician finds ‘real-world’ opportunities in a change of direction

 At the time, she was working as a teacher and wanted to continue doing that.
 She applied for a work visa and tried looking for teaching opportunities in New Zealand, but found it difficult to qualify.
 The couple found some certificates for international students intending to work in the field, but costs were high, so she worked on a project at the University’s Department of Mathematics.

-"My masters and bachelors were in pure mathematics, so that was where I went to and at the time, thought about if I was prepared to continue my education", Atefeh says.
-"But after two months, I realised the project I was working on wasn't interesting to me so I looked to the Department of Engineering Science where Ali already is."
+“My masters and bachelors were in pure mathematics, so that was where I went to and at the time, thought about if I was prepared to continue my education”, Atefeh says.
+Two months later, she realised the project wasn’t interesting to her, so she considered a future with the Department of Engineering Science, where Ali already is.

-A conversation with a friend who was already supervised by Dr Mike O'Sullivan led to Atefeh approaching the lecturer.
-She was particularly grateful to be given a chance to work with him in spite of her background in pure mathematics – programming did not come naturally to her, so the first few weeks took "about nine or ten hours a day" to get used to working with the code.
+A conversation with a friend who was already supervised by Dr Mike O’Sullivan led to Atefeh approaching the lecturer.
+She was particularly grateful to be given a chance to work with him in spite of her background in pure mathematics — programming did not come naturally to her, she spent around ten hours a day in the first few weeks to get used to working with the code.